Meghanaramesha/BLOG/GitBook_Content/Influencers/Lanceric/297_two a half gamers session 20 - The Ants creative analysis Which visual theme has the lowest Matej Lancaric User Acquisition Expert to Grow Mobile Games Globally.md

+---
+title: "two  a half gamers session 20 - The Ants creative analysis.
+Which visual theme has the lowest...
+Matej Lancaric User Acquisition Expert to Grow Mobile Games Globally "
+---

 # two & a half gamers session #20 - The Ants creative analysis.
 Which visual theme has the lowest...  – Matej Lancaric: User Acquisition Expert to Grow Mobile Games Globally 🦄🕺

 ![](./images/Lancaricme-3_f1d6806f.png)